Increased algal growth is a pervasive problem in lakes around the world. We can group algae into three major groups:

 - Macroalgae are very large and often resemble aquatic plants.
 Examples include filamentous algae and Nitella.

 - Attached algae (i.e. periphyton) is the slippery material that grows attached to soil, rocks, logs, and docks.
 It is actually a combination of algae, fungi, and bacteria that grow on surfaces in the water as well as some sediment that gets trapped in the layer of algae, fungi, and bacteria.

 In response to reports by shoreline residents that attached algae seems to be increase around their shorelines over the past several decades, The Jefferson Project reached out to the public for assistance in quantifying the amount of attached algae around the entire shoreline of the lake.
 We are committed to providing the results of the 2019 Algal Survey to the public (see below).

-Each month during the summer, Jefferson Project researchers will be collecting the tiles and replacing them with a new bare tile to grow more periphyton for the next month.
-The washed-off periphyton is then filtered onto round fliter papers (see photo) and dried, allowing us to detering the mass of periphyton growing on each tile.
+Each month during the summer, Jefferson Project researchers collected the tiles and replaced them with a new bare tile to grow more periphyton for the next month.
+The washed-off periphyton was then filtered onto fliter papers (see photo) and dried, allowing us to determine the mass of periphyton growing on each tile.
 You can see an example of these filters containing periphyton in the photo on the left.
 In this way, we can quantify differences in algal growth over space and time.